MagicBrowse

 openclaw skills install magicbrowse

-Use magicbrowse to reach a target page when your own browser tooling cannot do it reliably.
-The planner runs two LLM loops per task and is slower than direct browser control; prefer your own tools when they suffice.
+Use magicbrowse to reach a target page when your runtime's own page-control tool cannot do it reliably.
+"Page-control tool" means a tool that drives browser pages programmatically and reports page state back — not the user's desktop browser, and not screen-control of a browser window.
+The planner runs two LLM loops per task and is slower than direct browser control; prefer your own page-control tool when it suffices.
 Use magicbrowse to reach a target page (search, navigation, traversal through non-sensitive screens).
 At any login, identity, checkout, donation, subscription, payment, or human-verification page, stop and surface to the user — do not invent or type credentials, identity data, payment data, or any value you do not legitimately have.

 Fallback Ladder